GFG Capital LLC Sells 76 Shares of Costco Wholesale Co. (NASDAQ:COST)

 Costco Wholesale Cuts Dividend

-The business also recently disclosed a quarterly dividend, which was paid on Friday, August 12th.
-Stockholders of record on Friday, July 29th were issued a dividend of $0.09 per share.
+The firm also recently announced a quarterly dividend, which was paid on Friday, August 12th.
+Stockholders of record on Friday, July 29th were given a dividend of $0.09 per share.
+This represents a $0.36 annualized dividend and a dividend yield of 0.07%.
 The ex-dividend date was Thursday, July 28th.
-This represents a $0.36 annualized dividend and a dividend yield of 0.07%.
-Costco Wholesale’s dividend payout ratio is currently 27.40%.
+Costco Wholesale’s payout ratio is presently 27.40%.

 Analyst Ratings Changes

 COST has been the topic of a number of research reports.
-Morgan Stanley decreased their target price on shares of Costco Wholesale from $560.00 to $525.00 and set an “overweight” rating on the stock in a research note on Friday, September 23rd.
-StockNews.com upgraded shares of Costco Wholesale from a “hold” rating to a “buy” rating in a report on Friday, July 15th.
-MKM Partners cut their price target on shares of Costco Wholesale from $517.00 to $512.00 in a report on Friday, September 23rd.
+DA Davidson boosted their target price on shares of Costco Wholesale from $440.00 to $455.00 in a research note on Friday, September 23rd.
+Deutsche Bank Aktiengesellschaft lifted their price target on shares of Costco Wholesale from $579.00 to $581.00 and gave the stock a “buy” rating in a report on Wednesday, September 21st.
+Truist Financial cut their price target on shares of Costco Wholesale from $571.00 to $559.00 and set a “buy” rating on the stock in a report on Friday, September 23rd.
 Robert W. Baird reiterated an “outperform” rating and set a $575.00 price target on shares of Costco Wholesale in a report on Friday, September 2nd.
-Finally, Oppenheimer cut their price target on shares of Costco Wholesale from $600.00 to $550.00 and set an “outperform” rating on the stock in a report on Friday, September 23rd.
+Finally, Citigroup lifted their price target on shares of Costco Wholesale from $510.00 to $545.00 in a report on Thursday, August 4th.
 Three equities research analysts have rated the stock with a hold rating and twenty-one have assigned a buy rating to the stock.
 According to MarketBeat, the stock currently has a consensus rating of “Moderate Buy” and a consensus price target of $570.32.

 About Costco Wholesale